rancher/docs/content/rke/latest/en/etcd-snapshots/restoring-from-backup/_index.md

 {{% /tab %}}
 {{% tab "RKE prior to v0.2.0"%}}

 If there is a disaster with your Kubernetes cluster, you can use `rke etcd snapshot-restore` to recover your etcd.
 This command reverts etcd to a specific snapshot.

-The following actions are included in this command:
+The following actions are included in `rke etcd snapshot-restore`:

 - Removes the old etcd cluster
 - Rebuilds the etcd cluster using the local snapshot

+Before you run this command, you must:

+- Run `rke remove` to remove your Kubernetes cluster and clean the nodes
-Before you run this command, you must manually sync the snapshot across all `etcd` nodes.
+- Download your etcd snapshot from S3, if applicable.
+Place the etcd snapshot and the `pki.bundle.tar.gz` file in `/opt/rke/etcd-snapshots`.
+Manually sync the snapshot across all `etcd` nodes.

-The snapshot used to restore your etcd cluster is stored locally in  `/opt/rke/etcd-snapshots`.
+After the restore, you must rebuild your Kubernetes cluster with `rke up`.

 >**Warning:** You should back up any important data in your cluster before running `rke etcd snapshot-restore` because the command deletes your current etcd cluster and replaces it with a new one.